Life Insurance with an Enlarged Prostate.

 And seek out those life insurance agents who not only have experience working with individuals who have been diagnosed with a wide variety of pre-existing medical conditions but also have access to dozens of different life insurance companies so that when it comes time to helping a more “challenging” case, they don’t have to rely on a…

 “One size fits all approach!”

 The good news is that this is exactly what you’re going to find here at IBUSA!

-Now will we be able to help out everyone who has been previously diagnosed with an Enlarged Prostrate?
+Now, will we be able to help out everyone who has been previously diagnosed with an Enlarged Prostate?

 No, probably not.
-But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many Final Expense Insurance Companies so that in the event that someone isn’t able to qualify for a traditional life insurance policy, chances are there may be some other “type” of product that you CAN qualify for.
+But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many Final Expense Insurance Companies so that if someone isn’t able to qualify for a traditional life insurance policy, chances are there may be some other “type” of product that you CAN qualify for.